 Sometimes a sump pump’s suction pulls small rocks into the intake pipe, which reduces suction and makes your pump work harder than necessary to keep water moving.
 Keep things clear to make sure your pump and the backup system works as effectively as possible or else it might cause water damage.

-How Long does a Zoeller Sump Pump Last?
+How Long do Zoeller Sump Pumps Last?

 Have a Backup Plan

-Water powered pumps also work as a short-term backup.
-They operate solely by the flow of water–usually about the same amount of water as they’re pumping out.\ of the drainage system.
+Water-powered pumps also work as a short-term backup.
+They operate solely by the flow of water–usually, about the same amount of water as they’re pumping out.\ of the drainage system.

 Though they’re not a great solution for extensive use, hydraulic pumps do add an extra layer of security in case your primary pump fails, and you can get a highly-rated one for under $200 on Amazon.

-These could mean you need to replace your pump, but they could also indicate there’s an obstruction or another problem that a simple service call would fix.
+These could mean you need to replace your pump, but they could also indicate an obstruction or another problem that a simple service call would fix.